Online gender-based violence: Structural

 Some forms of gender-based violence online are caused by the availability of online spaces for communities with misogynistic and violent ideas about women.
 Systems which provide online formats such as Reddit or Tor can often become popular among groups with violent ideas or who would like to remain anonymous.
 Anonymous online spaces allow subcultures like incels to grow.
 In many of these spaces, misogyny and rape fantasies are commonly discussed and these spaces can teach individuals that violent acts and behavior is acceptable.
 In some cases, incel forums have had a role in encouraging violent behavior among members.
 The spread of violent and gendered rhetoric is not isolated to one subculture and can be normalized and taught in a variety of groups.

-Structural inequalities that exist at the core of technological landscapes reproduce discriminate practices geared towards women.
+Structural inequalities that exist at the core of technological landscapes reproduce discriminatory practices geared towards women.
 Women are being kept offline because of the arguably unsafe digital field that has been cultivated through misogynistic, aggressive, and threatening practices.
 Schemas that classify women as less valuable generators of knowledge and less relevant actors in social spaces result in knowledge gaps online through the generation of feelings of unsafe spaces online for women to participate.
 Trends of women and individuals of low socio-economic status producing less content online poses a threat to the democratization of the internet.